 Internal dialogue can be used to show what a character is thinking at a particular moment or to provide background information about their past.
 It’s also a great way to reveal internal conflict and build tension.

-To do this, you must ensure that the internal dialogue sounds believable and realistic.
+To do this, you must ensure that the internal dialogue sounds believable.

 One way to do this is to use short, simple sentences that mimic the way we actually think.